IzabelShen/PAPER_IzabelShen_AlgaPOM_2021/README.md

-If you apply the script provided in this repository, please cite https://doi.org/10.5281/zenodo.4743185 or this publication.
+If you apply the script provided in this repository, please cite https://doi.org/10.5281/zenodo.4743185 or this publication of this study.